 Growing marijuana in Mississippi

-Since it is still somewhat of a risk to grow weed in Mississippi, it is important to know how to do it without getting caught.
-Here are three simple steps:
+Since it is still risky to grow weed in Mississippi, it is important to know how to do it without getting caught, if you plan to take that chance.
+Here’s what Robert Bergman recommends:

 - Download and read The Marijuana Grow Bible.
 Read the entire book.
 Not only does it have advice on how to grow marijuana, it has clear instructions for how to do it and not get caught.

 - Purchase Seeds.
-Do not, (I repeat: Do Not), buy cheap seeds.
+Do not buy cheap seeds.
 You will waste your time on low-quality buds that might not even grow.
 Instead, buy marijuana seeds at I love Growing Marijuana and know that your marijuana plant will grow good and strong.

 - Grow Marijuana.
 If you’ve read the Grow Bible, and you have your seeds, you are ready to grow some weed!
-Since Mississippi has not legalized weed growing, I would recommend starting out with 1 or 2 plants.
-If you have more than that, you may get in a lot of
+Since Mississippi has not legalized weed growing, do not grow multiple plants.
+Two plants are guaranteed to be more than 30 grams.

 Tips & tricks